 Cable select, also referred to by the acronym CS, is a disk drive jumper setting which automatically sets the priority of a disk drive by its position on its data cable.
 When cable select is enabled, the drive configures itself as a primary or secondary depending on its position in the drive chain.
 For cable select to work, an IDE/EIDE drive must have its jumpers set to CS and be using a cable that supports cable select.

 Users can identify if the flat ribbon cable supports cable select by examining the cable for any of the below characteristics.

 - The cable is an 80-wire with 40-pin connector Ultra ATA cable.

-- Cable has master and slave printed on the cable or on the cable connectors.
+- Cable has primary and secondary printed on the cable or on the cable connectors.

-If a drive is not detected while using cable select, try setting one drive to Master and the other to Slave, instead of using cable select.
-If after changing the jumpers, the drive is still not detected, it's likely a bad drive.
+If a drive is not detected while using cable select, try setting one drive to primary and the other to secondary, instead of using cable select.
+If, after changing the jumpers, the drive is still not detected, it's a bad drive.